 Meet Our Staff

 Dawn is our Registered Nurse and here to help answer questions and triage when Dr. King is unavailable.
 Prior to Urology, Dawn worked in the Neonatal ICU for 18 years.
 Out of the office Dawn likes to spend her time traveling and riding her Icelandic horse Drifa.
 She also does medical mission work in Ayacucho, Peru.
-She has four grown children and 2 pugs.
+She has four grown children, 2 pugs and a french bulldog.

-Rhea is our Licensed Vocational Nurse and has worked in the office for 7 years.
-She has a minpin named Tyson who is 14 yrs. old.
+Rhea is our Licensed Vocational Nurse and has worked in the office for 9 years.
 Rhea and her husband, Gian, love to explore different types of cuisine and spending time with their friends and family here in San Jose and in Hawaii.
 Rhea and her husband recently welcomed a baby girl to their family!